Yankees vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in five of their past 10 games and have gone 3-2 in those contests.
+- The Yankees have played as the favorite in five of their past 10 games and won three of those contests.

 - In their last 10 games with a total, the Yankees and their opponents have failed to hit the over seven times.